redislabs-training/ru203/README.md

 ### Partial Indexes

 Like partial indexes in a relational database, you can use the `FILTER` option to `FT.CREATE`.
-Use the that option in the following command create an index on checkouts of a specific book:
+Use that option in the following command to create an index on checkouts of a specific book:

     FT.CREATE sherlock-checkouts-idx ON HASH PREFIX 1 ru203:book:checkout: FILTER "@book_isbn=='9780393059168'" SCHEMA user_id TEXT NOSTEM SORTABLE book_isbn TEXT NOSTEM SORTABLE checkout_date NUMERIC SORTABLE return_date NUMERIC SORTABLE checkout_period_days NUMERIC SORTABLE geopoint GEO